 In time, three other coneflower sites were discovered in Davidson and Wilson counties.
 By 1979, the Tennessee coneflower became the first plant endemic to Tennessee to be protected by the Endangered Species Act.

-Eventually, TNC transferred the property, which contained six cedar glades in all, to the Tennessee Department of Environment and Conservation (TDEC) to own and manage.
-Today all of the properties are protected as State Natural Areas.
+Eventually, TNC transferred the property to the Tennessee Department of Environment and Conservation (TDEC) to own and manage.
+Today all of the properties remain protected as State Natural Areas.

 On August 4, 2011, the U.S. Fish and Wildlife Service announced the removal of the Tennessee coneflower from the Endangered Species List.
 The day marked an extraordinary conservation win achieved by partners focused on recovering a rare plant from the brink of extinction.